tauri-apps/tauri-docs/docs/references/architecture/readme.md

     tauri-macros
     tauri-utils
     end
-    %% This section should be organised top to bottom tauri-build
+    %% This section should be organized from top to bottom tauri-build
     tauri-codegen
     tauri-runtime-wry